OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 - When instantiate a vrouter, the values filled in the form `are not used to replace the corresponding variables in the CONTEXT section <https://github.com/OpenNebula/one/issues/6725>`_ of the corresponding virtual machine.

+- `'Groupadmin' view fails to load for groups with multiple admin users <https://github.com/OpenNebula/one/issues/6730>`__.

 Install Linux Graphical Desktop on KVM Virtual Machines
 ================================================================================